Lightning-Universe/lit-gpt3/README.md

 ## Make a request:
-To make a request copy the next example:
+To make a request  save this code as client.py:

 ``` python
 import base64, io, requests, PIL.Image as Image